yannbolliger/g5-parallel-sgd-spark/README.md

 The `./run.sh` exposes three different parameters:

 - `-n` the number of executor instances that will be allocated
-- `-s` the subset size that is sampled by SGD
+- `-s` the subset size that is sampled by SGD (must set `-n` if you're running on the cluster and want to set this)
+- `-e` the number of epochs the algorithm is maximally run (must set `-s` if you want to set this)
 - `-w` _where_ to run the program: `local` or `cluster`.

 ## References